dlangille/nut_config/README.md

 Goal: allow host to shutdown when needed.

+THIS is not a working configuration.
+I'm still testing.
+This won't actually shutdown the host.

 shutdown commands have not been added, this is initial testing.

 Each host is monitored via the Nagios check_ups plugin.